Fornaxian/pixeldrain_web/res/include/md/filesystem.md

 keys page](/user/api_keys).
 If you connect now you will be able to access your personal directory (called `/me`).
 Here you can upload and download to your heart's desire.

+#### Read-only shared directory

+To access a shared directory in read-only mode you need to enter the directory ID as username in your FTP client.
+The directory ID can be found at the end of a shared directory URL.
+Example: `https://pixeldrain.com/d/abcd1234`, in this case `abcd1234` is the directory ID.
+The ID will always be 8 characters long and is case-sensitive.
+The password must be left empty